Mitchell Curry: Career

-Curry joined Middlesbrough at under-15 level, signing professional terms in 2016.
+Born in Houghton-le-Spring, Curry joined Middlesbrough at under-15 level, signing professional terms in 2016.

 On 23 September 2017, Curry joined Harrogate Town on loan for an initial month.
 The loan was extended for a second month, and he made seven appearances in league and FA Cup and scored once, a late winner away to Curzon Ashton that took Harrogate top of the National League North.

 He moved on loan to Scottish Championship side Inverness Caledonian Thistle on 26 June 2019, with the loan having a recall option for January 2020.
 Curry returned to Middlesbrough on 7 January 2020, having made 15 appearances in which he scored 2 goals.

-Curry joined Gateshead on loan for the remainder of the season just three days later.
+Three days later, Curry joined Gateshead on loan for the remainder of the season.

 He left Middlesbrough at the end of the 2019–20 season.

 In September 2020 he signed for Sunderland.
 He made his Sunderland debut on 15 December 2020 in a 1–1 draw with AFC Wimbledon.

 In April 2021, Curry joined USL League One side Fort Lauderdale CF ahead of the 2021 season.

 On 27 January 2022, it was announced that Curry had signed with USL Championship side Hartford Athletic.
+After leaving the club, he returned to England and trained with Sunderland.

+In June 2023 he signed a one-year contract with Darlington.

+In August 2024, Curry joined Northern Premier League Premier Division side Blyth Spartans on a short-term contract until 31 January 2025.
+He left the club when his contract expired, having made 19 appearances in all competitions, and signed for Spartans' divisional rivals Whitby Town in February 2025.

 Career statistics

+Personal life

+Curry grew up as a Newcastle United supporter.